Yousician: History

-Yousician Ltd. is a Helsinki based music education company founded by Chris Thür and Mikko Kaipainen in 2010 under the name Ovelin, as part of the Startup Sauna accelerator programme at Aalto University.
+Yousician Ltd. is a Helsinki-based music education company founded by Chris Thür and Mikko Kaipainen in 2010 under the name Ovelin, as part of the Startup Sauna accelerator programme at Aalto University.
 The company develops and operates a music service called Yousician, and a tuner application called GuitarTuna.

 In May 2020, Yousician launched its educational learning platform Guest Teacher Series, which provides music students with digital Q&A sessions with professional musicians.

 In 2021, Yousician raised $28 million (€23.1 million) in funding.
-In total, Yousician had at the end of 2021 series B investment round collected in total a funding of €35 million.
+In total, by the end of 2021, Yousician's series B investment round had collected a total funding of €35 million.
 The company's largest investor is a Silicon Valley–based firm True Ventures.
 New investors at this funding round included Amazon's Alexa Fund and MPL Ventures LLP.
 Several angel investors have also invested in Yousician.

 Yousician

 Yousician is currently available for five instruments: guitar, piano, bass, ukulele, and voice.
-For each instrument, Yousician features a lesson plan developed and produced in-house by the company’s music educators.
+For each instrument, Yousician features a lesson plan developed and produced in-house by the company's music educators.
 The lesson plans are designed like music courses and consist of lessons, exercises, tutorial videos and minigames.

 Yousician's audio signal processing technology guides users as they learn to play real musical instruments.
 Users follow sheet music or tablature notation on their device's screen and play along to a backing track.
 Using the device's built-in microphone, Yousician gives feedback on accuracy and timing.

 Yousician operates under a freemium model where one lesson per day is given for free, while unlimited lesson time is offered via paid subscriptions.